 Freemasonry is one of the world’s oldest secular fraternal societies.
 Freemasonry instills in its members a moral and ethical approach to life: it seeks to reinforce thoughtfulness for others, kindness in the community, honesty in business, courtesy in society and fairness in all things.
 Members are urged to regard the interests of the family as paramount but, importantly, Freemasonry also teaches and practices concern for people, care for the less fortunate and help for those in need.
 In essence it is a beautiful system of morality, veiled in allegory and illustrated by symbols.

-Freemasons follow three great principles, which we believe represent a way of achieving higher standards in life.
+For many years Freemasons have followed three great principles and believe that these principles represent a way of achieving higher standards in life.
 They are: